dhandashreya/Algorithm/README.md

-# Algorithm_python
+# Algorithm
-Implementation of all algorithms in python.
+Implementation of all algorithms in python, C.
 # Sorting_Algorithm

 ## Selection Sort